Gsy00517/Trackers-for-VOT-toolkit/README.md

 #### After the settings above, if there is still a error says tracker has not passed the TraX support test, then it may caused by your environment.
 You should check the log files and you may need to install the missing modules using pip and conda, or set the path correctly.

 #### Recently I found that a new official [VOT toolkit](https://github.com/votchallenge/vot-toolkit-python) implemented in Python 3 has been released, still trying.

+#### For more trouble shooting, you can check the README file for each tracker in this repository.
+Hoping these will help you.